LUKEQ420/LUKEQ420.github.io/content/authors/admin/_index.md

 ## About Me
 I have completed a Bachelor's degree in Mathematics and am now pursuing a second degree in Computer Science at the Beijing Institute of Technology.

 My research lies at the intersection of Bayesian statistics and modern reinforcement learning.
-Through my work on reliability engineering and state representation learning, I've become focused on two fundamental challenges: the computational scalability of Bayesian inference in complex systems, and the expressive modeling of latent dynamics.
-I am driven to create methods that are not only theoretically sound but also computationally tractable for real-world applications.
+Through my work on reliability engineering and state representation learning, I've become focused on two fundamental challenges: the computational scalability of Bayesian inference and the expressive modeling of latent dynamics.
+I am currently seeking Ph.D. opportunities to advance this research and welcome potential collaborations.